beego/beedoc/en-US/module/context.md

 - IsSecure

-  Test if the request is a https request.
+  Test if the request is an https request.
 Return true or false.

 - IsWebsocket